JWB65/gds/gds/README.md

 # gdscollapse

-A small C library for reading a GDSII file and collapse a cell in it to just simple polygons.
+A small C++ class for reading a GDSII file and collapse a cell in it to just simple polygons.

 The library defines a class named `GDS::Database` with is contructed gds database objects from a GDS file.